 - Internal radiation therapy with radioactive seeds, with or without chemotherapy, when the tumor cannot be removed by surgery.

-- Targeted therapy with a BRAF kinase inhibitor, for certain tumors that cannot be removed by surgery.
+- A clinical trial of targeted therapy with a BRAF kinase inhibitor (dabrafenib) combined with a MEK inhibitor (trametinib), for certain tumors that cannot be removed by surgery.

 Treatment of brain stem glioma in children with neurofibromatosis type 1 may be observation.
 The tumors are slow-growing in these children and may not need specific treatment for years.

-Treatment of recurrent focal or low-grade childhood brain stem glioma may include the following:
+Treatment of recurrent focal childhood brain stem glioma may include the following:

 - A second surgery to remove the tumor.